View Boyd Johnson's Obituary on AZCentral.com and share memories

 Boyd Davis Johnson

 Boyd Davis Johnson passed away on March 28, 2020 in Skull Valley, AZ.
-He was born on August 2, 1957 Chicago, IL and is preceded in death by his parents, Ray Prescott Johnson, Jr. and Alice Grace Boyd Johnson.
+He was born on August 2, 1957 Chicago, IL and is preceded in death by his father, Ray Prescott Johnson, Jr. and mother, Alice Boyd McGreevy, his step-father Raymond Charles McGreevy, his brother, Ray Prescott Johnson, III, his sister, Beverly Jean Boa Hendrickson, his brother, George Robert Crombie Boa, II and his stepson, Arlyn Benson VanDeMark.

 Davis led a full and active life both in Illinois and in Arizona where he moved after graduating from high school.
 As a vocation, he instructed students in firearm safety and taught Arizona's Concealed Weapon Course, later founding his own company called "Johnson Firearms Training".
 He was dedicated to giving his students the knowledge and training to save their lives if they ever face an attacker, and teaching them the legal aspects of firearm ownership and self-defense.